-Exceptional young Russian violinist Eugene Ugorski has already, at the age of only 23, amassed a wealth of international experience at the highest level.
+Exceptional young Russian-American violinist Eugene Ugorski has already, at the age of only 24, amassed a wealth of international experience at the highest level.
 He has a wonderful technical ease and a youthful exuberance in his playing.
-His rich dark tone is resonant of the old Russian school of violinists and marks him out from his peers.
-Ugorski has already performed throughout Western Europe, Russia, Canada, the USA, South America, Australia and the Far East, working with conductors such as Hans Graf, Andrey Boreyko, Roberto Minczuk, Yannick Nezet-Seguin, Kirill Karabits, Vasily Petrenko and Robin Ticciati.
+His rich dark tone is reminiscent of the old Russian school of violinists and marks him out from his peers.
+Ugorski has already performed throughout the world, working with conductors such as Hans Graf, Andrey Boreyko, Yannick Nezet-Seguin, Kirill Karabits, Vasily Petrenko and Robin Ticciati.

 Following his performance at the 2005 Moscow Easter Festival, Gergiev immediately invited Ugorski to appear with the Rotterdam Philharmonic that season.
-Since that time, Ugorski has gone on to work with, amongst others, the Los Angeles Philharmonic, Houston Symphony, London Philharmonic, BBC Symphony, Strasbourg Philharmonic, Deutsches Symphonie Orchester Berlin, Dortmund Philharmonic and Tokyo Metropolitan Symphony Orchestras.
+Since that time, Ugorski has gone on to work with, amongst others, the Los Angeles Philharmonic, London Philharmonic, BBC Symphony, Strasbourg Philharmonic, Moscow Philharmonic, Deutsches Symphonie Orchester Berlin, and Tokyo Metropolitan Symphony Orchestra.

-As a recitalist Ugorski regularly collaborates with pianist Konstantin Lifschitz.
-They made their debut together at the Mecklenburg-Vorpommern Festival in Germany to great acclaim in August 2008, and have since appeared at the Enescu Festival in Romania, Seoul Arts Centre and Perth International Arts Festival in Australia.
-In January 2010, the duo released a recital DVD for VAI of works by Bach, Brahms, Strauss, Szymanowski, Ravel and Tchaikovsky.
-Recent engagements together have included debuts at the Tivoli Festival in Copenhagen, Lucerne Festival, Beethovenfest in Bonn and De Doelen in Rotterdam.
+As a recitalist, Ugorski regularly collaborates with pianist Konstantin Lifschitz.
+After an acclaimed debut at the Mecklenburg-Vorpommern Festival in Germany in 2008, they appeared at the Enescu Festival in Romania, Seoul Arts Centre and Perth International Arts Festival in Australia.
+In 2010, the duo released a recital DVD for VAI of works by Bach, Brahms, Strauss, Szymanowski, Ravel and Tchaikovsky.
+Engagements together include Tivoli Festival in Copenhagen, Lucerne Festival, Beethovenfest in Bonn and De Doelen in Rotterdam.
 Recent chamber music engagements include also performances at Wigmore Hall in London and the Bergen International Festival, with pianist Robert Kulek.